Safari West

 What kind of animals do you have?

 Safari West Wildlife Preserve is home to over eighty species of animals.
 Our mammals are native to Africa and our birds are native to many different places around the world.
 You can view some of our animals in our photo galleries on our website.
-A full species list is also available on our website.
+See our full species list.

 How many animals live at Safari West?

-There are around 500 hundred individual animals at Safari West from within species that live here.
+There are around 800 hundred individual animals at Safari West.

 What is the feeding time for the animals at Safari West?

-Our animals are fed twice a day, in the morning and in the afternoon.
-Diets are AZA approved and species dependent.
+Some animals are fed once and others twice a day, in the morning and in the afternoon.
+Diets are AZA-approved and species-dependent.
 Some diets are tailored specifically for some individuals.

 Can we watch when the animals get fed?